 Author Archive: bfwebster

-Webster is Principal and Founder at at Bruce F. Webster & Associates LLC.
+Webster is Principal and Founder at at Bruce F. Webster & Associates, as well as an Adjunct Professor for the BYU Computer Science Department.
 He works with organizations to help them with troubled or failed information technology (IT) projects.
 He has also worked in several dozen legal cases as a consultant and as a testifying expert, both in the United States and Japan.
-He can be reached at 720.895.1405 or at email@example.com.
+He can be reached at 303.502.4141 or at firstname.lastname@example.org.

 I am working to finish up my 20th Anniversary revision of The Art of ‘Ware — though I just today found out about yet another translation that I need/want to consider — but I thought it worth posting here a portion of the introduction to the updated and revised version.
 Here are a few extracts […]

 Rachel Feintzeig at the New York Times has an interesting piece on how the perk-rich environment of Silicon Valley is causing problems for non-SV companies: Years ago, it was just Silicon Valley firms that vied to outdo one other on perks, but as more companies go on the hunt for skilled workers to power their technology, […]

 Two previous posts have talked about conducting triage on your IT projects and what you should do in shutting down those projects that don’t make the cut..
 Now, what about your IT staff?
 Having been on both sides of employee layoffs, I can tell you that they are not any fun for anyone involved.
 This […]